 Whatever you do, don’t even think about putting the pumpkin guts down the toilet.
 You’ll just end up with a clog even further down the pipe, making it harder to remove.

-If you do end up with a nasty clog this Halloween — due to pumpkin pulp or otherwise — you can count on the plumbing experts of Service Plus Heating, Cooling & Plumbing for help.
+If you do end up with a nasty clog this Halloween — due to pumpkin pulp or otherwise — you can count on the plumbing experts of Service Plus Heating, Cooling & Plumbing for professional drain cleaning service in Indianapolis.